sebago08/CodeReader_eng_abdirahim/replit.md

 This is a full-stack road construction project management application built with React, Express.js, and PostgreSQL.
 The system enables construction professionals to track projects, manage roads, monitor construction layers, and record progress through an intuitive web interface.
 It features comprehensive project lifecycle management from planning to completion with real-time progress tracking and visual progress indicators.

-The application is split into two main pages:
+The application features a landing page with ConstructTrack branding at `/` and authenticated pages:
+1. **Landing Page** - Professional homepage with authentication options (Sign In, Sign Up, Google, Microsoft)
-1. **Projects Overview** - Displays all projects in a grid with summary information
+2. **Projects Overview** - Displays all projects in a grid with summary information (requires authentication)
-2. **Project Detail** - Shows detailed view of a single project with roads, layers, and progress visualization
+3. **Project Detail** - Shows detailed view of a single project with roads, layers, and progress visualization (requires authentication)

 # User Preferences